DANGERS FOR NEWBIES

 This pretty well sums up the first phase of our artistic careers.

-We are so happy that someone actually loves our work that we gladly hand it over.
+We are so happy that someone actually likes our work that we gladly hand it over.
 We sign things.
 We believe promises.
 We take orders for things we have never made before.
 As Sally Fields so famously said at the Oscars …”You like me!
 You really, really like me!!”

-This innocence has dangers.
+This innocence has many dangers.

 So here is your best defense …